 You don’t have to be a minimalist or a decluttering guru to have come across the tiny dynamo that is Marie Kondo.

-After her bestselling book The Life Changing Magic of Tidying Up grabbed the world’s attention in 2014, she’s back with a wildly popular Netflix series coaching households to make over their homes using “the innovative KonMari Method to help people clear out their clutter and choose joy.”
+After her bestselling book The Life Changing Magic of Tidying Up grabbed the world’s attention in 2014, she returned in 2019 with a wildly popular Netflix series coaching households to make over their homes using “the innovative KonMari Method to help people clear out their clutter and choose joy.”